Code-Institute-Submissions/paulday966-milestone1/README.md

 ### Deployment

 To make it easier for me to test my website in different browers and different devices I deployed my website to Github Pages.
-This allowed me to test the website on smartphones, tablets, Windows laptops and desktops, in Parallels desktop and my Mac mini.
+This allowed me to test the website on smartphones, tablets, Windows laptops and desktops, in Windows running in Parallels and on my Mac.

 To deploy the website I followed these steps

 1. Logged into my GitHub account
 2. Clicked on the link for my milestone1 project
 3. On the row of icons near the top of the screen underneath the repository name I clicked on the Settings option (the last option)
-4. Scroll down to the GitHub Pages section
+4. Scrolled down to the GitHub Pages section
 5. At the top of the GitHub Pages section there is a section called Source
 6. In this section I clicked on the dropdown menu called Branch and selected master
 7. Then I clicked on Save